 Digital coaxial cables are differentiated by their two connector standards.
 Here are the two most common:

 S/PDIF digital coaxial cables are the most common, and they are designed to carry electrical signals between multiple components and devices.
 On these cables, the connection is typically made with an RCA connector.

 These cables are not very common, but they are high-quality and transmit 110ohm digital signals.
 They are terminated with 3-pin XLR connectors.

 Here are the two main types of RCA cables that you can consider:

 - Composite video RCA cable: A composite RCA is the most common option.
 They come with red, yellow, and white wires.
 The white and red cables transmit sound, while the yellow one focuses on transmitting the video data.
 The composite video is analog.
 The signal typically consists of 480i NTSC/576i PAL standard definition.
 So, you cannot use it for high-definition analog or digital video signals.

 - Component RCA cable: These are more complicated and are often used on HD TVs.
 They have three video lines colored red, green, and blue.
 These cables also have two audio lines, colored red and black or white.
-Due to the sophistication, they are capable of handling higher resolutions.
+Due to their sophistication, they are capable of handling higher resolutions.

-If needs be, you can always get a composite to component RCA converter to convert between these two types of cables.
+If needs be, you can always get a composite-to-component RCA converter to convert between these two types of cables.